 Overview

-The GenDis project investigates how gendered chronic illness is managed by patients, patient organizations, clinicians, biomedical researchers, public health officials, and pharmaceutical industry.
-It situates gendered chronic illness at the intersection of three ongoing developments: personalized or precision medicine, public plans for rationalizing treatment, and global disruptions in the availability of pharmaceuticals.
+The GenDis project investigates how gendered chronic illness is managed by patients, patient organizations, patient activists, clinicians and biomedical researchers.
+It situates gendered chronic illness at the intersection of ongoing developments in personalized or precision medicine, public plans for rationalizing treatment, healthcare structures, public debates about pain medication and global disruptions in the availability of pharmaceuticals.

-The project focuses on three diseases: endometriosis, migraine and fibromyalgia.
-These three diseases are characterized by episodes of chronic pain.
+The project focuses on three chronic conditions: endometriosis, migraine and fibromyalgia.
+These three illnesses are characterized by episodes of chronic pain.
 They are also debated in biomedical research and treatment in terms of their link to gendered embodied processes, especially ones involving hormones.
-The three diseases shed crucial light on tensions in emerging biomedicine.
-As chronic pain is difficult to standardize, it falls outside the logic of both precision medicine and rationalization.
+The three illnesses shed crucial light on tensions around treatment.
+For example, as chronic pain is difficult to standardize, it falls outside the logic of both precision medicine and rationalization.
 At the same time, pharmaceuticals used in its prevention and treatment may not be seen as ”essential drugs”, and are thus affected by drug shortages.

 Materials and methods

-We engage in multi-sited research, approaching the management of gendered chronic illness through four sites:
+We engage in multi-sited research, approaching the management of gendered chronic illness and chronic pain through five sites:

-4. Biomedical research on causative mechanisms and search for new therapies.
+- Biomedical research on causative mechanisms and search for new therapies

-The data consists of bioscience research literature and media accounts of gendered chronic illness, online platforms and discussion forums for patients, and interviews and observations among patient organizations, people living with gendered chronic illness, clinicians treating patients, governmental and public health officials involved in drafting treatment guidelines, representatives of pharmaceutical industry, as well as biomedical researchers.
-We draw on ethnographic methods and affective and narrative textual analysis.
+The data consists of bioscience research literature, public health strategies and media accounts of gendered chronic illness as well as interviews with patient organizations, people living with gendered chronic illness, clinicians treating patients, and biomedical researchers.
+We draw on ethnographic and other qualitative research methods.

 Aims